KoStard/HermesCLI/design_docs/CLI argument extensions.md

 - [x] Manual Test of main.py
 - [x] Add the URL provider and tests
 - [x] Add image provider and tests
+- [x] Make the providers "installation" self-service for each provider.
+Don't have a hardcoded list.
+Just adding the file should be enough.
+But try to find solution without file-system calls.

+## Extension model
+Now that we support the context providers, it's time we support private extensions.
+These extensions will allow the user to define their own set of private custom context providers.
+Maybe they have internal web pages, etc, that they want to get access to through hermes.

+- [ ] Decide the location.
+I imagine something like `~/.config/hermes/extra_context_providers/<subfolder>/<provider>.py`
+- [ ] Implement the loader in a way that from each provider, it will import classes that are ContextProvider subclasses.
+- [ ] Update the context loader logic to handle scenario when one provider is imported into another one.
+Keep a set of provider classes that have been initiated, don't create duplicates.